sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-setup-imageinstall-dataimage-installfrom-path.md

 ## XML example - network paths

-The following XML output shows how to set the `ImageInstall` setting to install both an operating system image and a data image that are stored on a network.
+The following XML example shows how to set the `ImageInstall` setting to install both an operating system image and a data image that are stored on a network.

 ```XML
 <ImageInstall>